 Steve had completed his African adventure in fine style and made lifelong memories along the way.
 What a great, sincere guy with a genuine love for the outdoors and a huge respect for the animals he hunts.

-Steve giving the thumbs up We look forward to hosting you again my friend, but for now we have solid memories of an absolute magnificent safari.
+We look forward to hosting you again my friend, but for now we have solid memories of an absolute magnificent safari.